 2. Pineapple egg yolk cake

-Pineapple cake is one of Taiwan´s signature food.
+Pineapple cake is one of the most emblematic Taiwanese foods.
 It’s even better with a salty boiled egg yolk added to it?
 My favorite “sweet and salty” combination ever.

 3. Bubble milk tea

-Bubble milk tea or pearl milk tea is a Taiwanese drink invented in the 1980s by tea-stand owner, Lin Hsiu.
+Bubble milk tea (or boba tea) is a Taiwanese drink invented in the 1980s by tea-stand owner, Lin Hsiu.
 Lin came up with the idea of adding boiled tapioca starch balls/pearls to the milk tea so people could drink and chew at the same time.
 Apart from making a delicious combination, the tapioca pearls make the drinking process funnier, since you´re always wondering when the next pearl will come up in your straw while sipping the milk tea.